WeisongZhao/img2vid/README.md

 </p>

 <br>
-It contains all codes to generate the videos in the publication:
+It contains the source-code to generate the videos in the publication:

 <p align='center'>
   <b> <a href="https://www.nature.com/nbt/">Weisong Zhao et al. Extending resolution of structured illumination microscopy with sparse deconvolution, Nature Biotechnology, X, XXX-XXX (2021)</a></b>